mathishp33/remote-administration-tool/README.md

 # Usage

-→ Modifiy the ip address variable in client.py to match your server/pc ip address
+→ Modifiy the ip address variable in client.py to match your server/pc ip

 ↳ Start both main.py and client.py scripts (set the server ip in the client's file)